Laura, Southern Africa Specialist

 I first went to South Africa as an exchange student during my sophomore year of college.
 I went to Cape Town to study business and knew immediately that I was somewhere special.
 The trip lit a spark in me and ever since, I've taken advantage of every opportunity to travel.
 I always knew I wanted to return to Africa, so after graduation I volunteered for three months in Tanzania at a sports charity and then returned to Cape Town for six months volunteering at an NGO for refugees.
 After a lot of hiking, days at the beach and museum visits, I returned to Boston and worked for an educational exchange company helping US students study abroad in Africa.
 Joining Audley has opened many new doors into the travel world and offers me the chance to share my experience and assist others wishing to embark on an adventure of a lifetime.

-Start planning your tailor-made trip with Laura by calling
+Start planning your tailor-made trip with Laura

 Q&A with Laura